microsounds/microsounds.github.io/readme.md

 This is sometimes referred to as XHTML5.

 Documents should render identically when served as `text/html` or `application/xhtml+xml`.
-In practice, serving as XHTML results in worse initial stylesheet draw in every browser I've tried this in.
+In practice, modern browsers will render the stylesheet last on webpages served as XHTML, flashing an unstyled page on every page load which browser caching does not seem to fix.

-You can test this yourself using [Schneegan's XHTML Proxy][proxy].
+You can verify this yourself using `busybox httpd` or using [Schneegan's XHTML Proxy][proxy].
 Use of modern features such as `audio` elements prevents validating as true [XHTML 1.0 Strict][xml].

 [polyglot]: https://dev.w3.org/html5/html-polyglot/html-polyglot.html